 Therapists work with children and families to reintegrate the student back into the school environment using a variety of different treatment tools including:

-Children and adolescents whose education has been disrupted by school refusal might also be eligible for special school services.
-School counselors are on alert and ready to help kids manage the transition back to in-person learning.
-In some cases, children may now qualify for an Individualized Education Plan (IEP).
-Therapists at Princeton House typically work with schools and parents to develop an IEP, which describes a student’s goals and outlines the special support that will be provided by the school to help the student achieve those goals.
+Children and adolescents whose education has been disrupted by school refusal might be eligible for special school services.
+In some cases, children may qualify for an Individualized Education Plan (IEP).
+Therapists at Princeton House typically work with schools and parents to develop an IEP, which describes goals for the students and outlines special support provided by the school to help the student achieve those goals.

-For more information about the Child and Adolescent programs at Penn Medicine Princeton House Behavioral Health or to schedule an appointment call 888-437-1610 or visit www.princetonhouse.org.
+For more information about the Child and Adolescent programs at Penn Medicine Princeton House Behavioral Health or to schedule an appointment call 888-437-1610, option 2 or visit www.princetonhouse.org.